Frequently Asked Questions

 Will the Foundation claim ownership of the work I produce during my residency?

 No. We may invite artists to participate in exhibits or publications, but we do not make any ownership claims on these works.

 I'm a writer who requires nearly complete silence.
 Is Saltonstall the place for me?

 Most writers are delighted with the general level of quiet at the Saltonstall Arts Colony.
 There will be very few interruptions.
 The writers' studios are private with locks on the door and no telephone.
 However, the writers' studios are in the main house which holds three apartments, the pump to the water well, the kitchen and the common dining/living room.
 On rare occasions, our facilities don't measure up to the standards of some writers.
 If you need extreme quiet, our colony might not be ideal for you.

 How is internet service and cell reception at Saltonstall?

-We provide high-speed wireless internet access in both the main house and carriage house, although the signal isn't quite as strong in the carriage house.
+We provide high-speed wireless internet access in both the main house and carriage house.
 We also provide a computer and basic printer in the small office in the main house.
-Cell reception, unfortunately, is not good.
+Cell phone reception, unfortunately, is not good.
 Some residents have no trouble.
 Others get no cell reception at all.
-To that end, residents are welcome to use the main office phone at any time.
+To that end, the landlines in the carriage house and in the main house both offer unlimited long distance.

 FAQs about the application process: